TheWozard/go-carbonated/README.md

 - Ability to consume a message.
   - Enables nesting of components and ergonomically handling multiple components with the same message triggers.

-## Components
+## Example Components
+- Button: Adds the configured components to the stack on Enter/Space
+- Dynamic Text: Updates the text with each call
+- Styled: Wraps output View() in a lipgloss style
-- Text: Renders text that can be closed with "esc", "backspace", "enter", "space".
+- Text: Renders text
+- Watcher: Allows action off of messages in the stack
+- Wrapper: Renders multiple components at the same time, only sending keyboard inputs to one.